ltrujello/ltrujello.github.io/content/cs/des/des.md

 ## Python Code
 Now that the algorithm details are explained, here comes the Python code.
 In this implementation we treat the binary values as a list of ones and zeros.
 The overall DES function can be described by this simple function.

+Note the main function below is for both encryption and decryption.
+It accepts input and the fake key (i.e. the 64 bit secret key, which I called fake since some of its digits get ignored), and encrypts by default.

 ```python
 def DES(input: list[int], fake_key: list[int], decrypt: bool=False) -> list[int]:
     """The DES encryption algorithm."""